T3 Pros: rain hair revival tips and tricks

 April showers bring hair horrors.
 Our T3Pros share their best tips and tricks for rain hair revival.

-- “To revive hair from being caught in the rain, I always turn to the Featherweight LUXE 2i dryer.
+- “For rain hair revival, I always turn to the Featherweight LUXE 2i dryer.
 It dries hair fast, while reducing frizz and boosting gloss.
 Start by using a large-tooth comb to get rid of any unwanted tangles caused by the rain.
 Then, use an Anti Gravity brush to comb through the hair as you blow dry.
 Be sure to angle the LUXE 2i downward as you dry to close the hair cuticles and achieve a silky smooth texture.”

 - “If you’re styling your hair before going out into the rain, I recommend using the Twirl Convertible on a higher heat setting so the curl will hold longer.
 Curl your hair as desired and don’t brush it out.
 Once you have completely curled your hair, place all your hair up into a beanie and grab an umbrella.
 Once you arrive at your destination, take the beanie off, shake out your hair and it will look like you just finished curling it!
 If it’s too warm for a beanie, tuck your curled and unbrushed hair into the back of your top.
 Then shake it out once you reach you destination.”